teddy-vltn/vinted-discord-bot/readme.md

 ```bash
 ./start.sh
 ```

-> [!IMPORTANT]
-> If along the way you happen to modify the `.env` file or files in the other folders, you will need to rebuild the docker image by running the command above.

 5. The bot should now be running and ready to use.
 And enjoy! (if it ain't working you can come to the discord server for help https://discord.gg/CDv9b8cPXU)